Karmaz95/Snake_Apple/README.md

 # Snake & Apple
 [![alt](img/Snake_Apple.jpg)](https://karol-mazurek.medium.com/snake-apple-ff87a399ecc4?sk=v2%2Fb2295773-88e6-4654-9d3d-61d73b9001e5)
 This is the code repository for the "[Snake & Apple](https://karol-mazurek.medium.com/list/snakeapple-50baea541374)" article series, which documents my research on macOS security.
 The primary tool developed during the creation of the series is called `CrimsonUroboros`.
-You can find its description, along with instructions for other tools in this repository, in [Tools.md](Tools.md).
+You can find its description, along with instructions for other tools in this repository, in [Tools.md](https://github.com/Karmaz95/Snake_Apple/blob/main/TOOLS.md).

 ## ARTICLES
 I have been writing about Apple Security across different platforms for years, compiling them in this repository.
-Below is a brief explanation of the links you will find:
-* I am currently writing on [Patreon](https://www.patreon.com/Karol_Mazurek), where most articles are free to read—no account needed.
-The same goes for my pieces on the [AFINE blog](https://afine.com/blog/).
-* In 2024, I wrote only on [Medium](https://medium.com/@karol-mazurek).
-Those articles are paywalled, but thanks to [Monethic's](https://monethic.io/) sponsorship, you can find direct links in this repository.
-No Medium account is required.
-* If those links ever break, ping me on [social media](https://github.com/karmaz95#-social-media---contact) or [Patreon](https://www.patreon.com/Karol_Mazurek) for a fresh one.
-If you're feeling generous, the [Patron subscription](https://www.patreon.com/Karol_Mazurek/membership) gets you PDF versions of all the [Medium articles](https://www.patreon.com/Karol_Mazurek/shop/all-medium-articles-121970?source=storefront).
-* I'm also working on [exclusive content](https://www.patreon.com/collection/1529482) for Elite Patrons—my "thank-you" to the folks who support me.
-These are marked with a `*`.
-It's a kind of self-paced academy for vulnerability researchers.
-Every month, you get a new guide with technical analyses of real vulnerabilities and methods to find them, along with video demos, custom tools, and practical homework.
+Currently, I am writing on [Patreon](https://www.patreon.com/Karol_Mazurek).
+All articles are free, except those marked with a `*`, which are [exclusive content](https://www.patreon.com/collection/1529482) for Elite Patrons—my "thank-you" to the folks who support me.

 ---
 Each main article directory contains three subdirectories:
 * `mac` - source code of macOS for references and copy of presentations.